 When looking at property for sale in Portugal, it’s important to be aware of the legal processes and required registrations, plus property transaction costs, capital gains tax and other fees associated with buying property in Portugal.
-This guide explains what you need to know before signing a contract to buy your dream property for sale in Portugal and finalising a mortgage in Portugal.
+This guide explains what you need to know before you buy your dream property in Portugal.
 Will your next home be a villa in Portugal or an Algarve beachside property?

 This guide to what to consider before buying property in Portugal includes: